-In 2008, Patty and Fred developed this website to help raise awareness of butterflies and their widespread habitat loss and to inspire people to create butterfly gardens.
-Twelve years later we are revamping the website… it’s a labor of love.
+In 2008, Patty and Fred launched Gardens With Wings to help raise awareness of butterflies and their widespread habitat loss and to inspire people to create butterfly gardens.
+Years later, we revamped the website… it’s a labor of love.

-Patty and I are not lepidopterists, entomologists, or biologists.
 We consider ourselves ‘citizen scientists’ interested in learning all we can about the natural world.
-We rely on our friend, Regina, and others to provide the scientific expertise so our site is as accurate and informative as possible.
+Our friend, Regina, and others provide scientific expertise, so our site is as accurate and informative as possible.

 Happy Butterfly Gardening,